nie-ine/inseri/Tutorials/App descriptions for Researchers/Apps to visualise data/Plaintext Viewer/README.md

 Now, from "Data Management" we click on "Plaintext Viewer" and to "map", and then, having clicked to "Show abstract tree structure", we follow the same path in blue.
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-10/Tutorials/App%20descriptions%20for%20Researchers/Apps%20to%20visualise%20data/Plaintext%20Viewer/5PTV1.png" alt="PlainTextViewerOptions" width="600"></p>

-And down "Vlls2" we click on the available "textlist".
+And down "Vlls2" we click on the available "textlist" in the "textFile".

 <p><img src="https://github.com/nie-ine/inseri/blob/2020-10/Tutorials/App%20descriptions%20for%20Researchers/Apps%20to%20visualise%20data/Plaintext%20Viewer/6PTV2.png" alt="PlainTextViewerOptions" width="600"></p>